jeffreysorgen/golf-club-sensors/activity.md

 #
 ### Set up BLE and Magnetometer (and document)

-- __QUESTION 2__ What are the specific physical instruments needed to determine whether the motion has stopped?
+- __QUESTION__ What are the specific physical instruments needed to determine whether the motion has stopped?
 I could say, wait until all motion has stopped, but is there one in particular which 100% will say this?

 - **Slow down the sensor (do we need so many data points?)** In the SETUP loop, change the baud rate to lowest --> _Serial.begin(300);_ <-- from 9600